 For those who are deaf or hard of hearing, talking on the phone used to be quite difficult — but now, because of the ADA, governments and businesses have the ability to use teletypewriters (TTY, also known as a TDD) rather than standard telephones.
 That way, both parties can use a keyboard to type their messages and have it relayed over a screen.
 In fact, Hoveround also has a TTY assistance operator (TDD) for the deaf you can use by calling us at (800) 701-3021.

 The signing of the Americans with Disabilities Act in 1990 has made it possible for those with disabilities to no longer fear discrimination.
 It also removed barriers and provides easily accessible public areas.
 As a result, those with limited mobility can use a Hoveround power wheelchair to maneuver around as well.
-Call Hoveround today at (800) 542-7236 to talk to one of our mobility specialists to find out which product will help you to retain your independence!
+Call Hoveround today at (800) 542-7236 to talk to one of our mobility specialists and find out which product will help you to retain your independence!